Precise Build Containers for Enterprise

 System Setup #

-Platform Requirements: Precise Build Containers are supported for Travis CI Enterprise version 2.0 and higher.
-We recommend Trusty Build Environments for Travis CI Enterprise 2.2+, as Trusty Build Environments are the default environment.
+Platform Requirements: Precise Build Containers were supported for Travis CI Enterprise version 2.0+ and are deprecated.
+We recommend Xenial Build Environments for Travis CI Enterprise 2.2+.

 To Legacy workers as default on Travis CI Enterprise 2.2+, override the fault behavior in the Admin Dashboard at